Green building in the tropics- thermal mass

 Dome Treehouse in Ukiah by Jay Nelson

 Everyone loves a tree house.
 This one is particularly pleasing.
-Inspired by an acorn, this 8′ domed tree house was made of fiberglass, resin, wood and glass by San Franciscan artist Jay Nelson in 2007 for Larry Rinder.
-It was … Continue reading
+Inspired by an acorn, this 8' domed tree house was made of fiberglass, resin, wood and glass by San Franciscan artist Jay Nelson in 2007 for Larry Rinder.
+It was intended to be discovered on his property by visitors and used as a creative space. …

 Kauai Treehouse by Jay Nelson

 San Francisco based functional artist Jay Nelson built a tree house in Kauai for pro surfer family Aamion Goodwin and Daize Shayne.
 The top floor is 30 feet up, with 140 square feet of interior living space.
-Imagine sipping coffee … Continue reading
+Imagine sipping coffee at eye level with tree-dwelling birds, savoring that giddy heights-induced adrenaline rush with every look …

 Eco Friendly Fire Ant Killer

 Fire ants suck!
-They’re just like regular ants except they swarm, bite, and then leave a painful itchy reminder for hours – usually all over your feet and ankles.
+They're just like regular ants except they swarm, bite, and then leave a painful itchy reminder for hours - usually all over your feet and ankles.
 I dislike mosquitoes but I hate fire ants.
-Even though I … Continue reading
+Even though I hate the fire ants, I still don't want to spray poison all over the place. …

 Building a Cabana in Nicaragua – Walls up and Siding on